British company law: Investor rights

 The London Stock Exchange, at Paternoster Square, lists most public companies.
 Shareholder voting rights are not yet exercised by elected representatives of economic investors, and are mostly appropriated by asset managers with potential conflicts of interest.

 While shareholders have a privileged position in British corporate governance, most are themselves, institutions - mainly asset managers - holding "other people's money" from pension funds, life insurance policies and mutual funds.
 Shareholding institutions, who are entered on the share registers of public companies on the London Stock Exchange, are mainly asset managers and they infrequently exercise their governance rights.
 In turn, asset managers take money from other institutional investors, particularly pension funds, mutual funds and insurance funds, own most shares.
 Thousands or perhaps millions of persons, particularly through pensions, are beneficiaries from the returns on shares.

 Historically, institutions have often not voted or participated in general meetings on their beneficiaries' behalf, and often display an uncritical pattern of supporting management.
 Under the Pensions Act 2004 sections 241 to 243 require that pension fund trustees are elected or appointed to be accountable to the beneficiaries of the fund, while the Companies Act 2006 section 168 ensures that directors are accountable to shareholders.
 However, the rules of contract, equity and fiduciary duty that operate between asset managers and the real capital investors have not been codified.

-Government reports have suggested, and case law requires, that asset managers follow the instructions about voting rights from investors in pooled funds according to the proportion of their investment, and follow instructions entirely when investors have separate accounts.
+Government reports have suggested, and case law requires, that asset managers follow the instructions about voting rights from investors in investment funds according to the proportion of their investment, and follow instructions entirely when investors have separate accounts.
 Some institutional investors have been found to work "behind the scenes" to achieve corporate governance objectives through informal but direct communication with management, although an increasing concern developed after the 2008 financial crisis that asset managers and all financial intermediaries face structural conflicts of interest and should be banned from voting on other people's money entirely.

 Individual shareholders form an increasingly small part of total investments, while foreign investment and institutional investor ownership have grown their share steadily over the last forty years.
 Institutional investors, who deal with other people's money, are bound by fiduciary obligations, deriving from the law of trusts and obligations to exercise care deriving from the common law.
 The Stewardship Code 2010, drafted by the Financial Reporting Council (the corporate governance watchdog), reinforces the duty on institutions to actively engage in governance affairs by disclosing their voting policy, voting record and voting.
 The aim is to make directors more accountable, at least, to investors of capital.